 Every year a few of my friends go on a snowboarding trip and this year it was to Park City.
 I’m always envious of their trip but it usually falls at the wrong time.
 Last year it was during NYFW, the year before it was right after I got back from another trip.
 But this year I made it a point to go.

 I invested in a snowboard back in college and sadly, it’s still perfectly waxed.
-It’s a sport I started to learn back when I lived in Portland OR in high school and then moved soon after to Atlanta.
-Clearly we don’t have any mountains near by so I never pursued it again.
+It’s a sport I started to learn back when I lived in Portland Oregon in high school and then moved soon after to Atlanta.
+Clearly, we don’t have any mountains nearby so I never pursued it again.
 We went a handful of times in college to Chataloochee.
 If you’ve never been, don’t bother.
-It’s about 2 runs and covered in ice.
+It’s about two runs and covered in ice.
 So much ice that when I went to bring my board in for what I thought needed a waxing, it actually needed to be de-tuned because the ice sharpened the edge so much that it wasn’t ideal for boarding on….well done North Carolina, well done.

-Click through today’s slideshow to see a few favorite moments from the trip and all the fun highlights.
-And below, a recap of all the things to do in Park City (or that we did at least!).
+Keep scrolling to see a few favorite moments from the trip and all the fun highlights.
+Plus, a recap of all the things to do in Park City (or that we did at least!).

 We did an Airbnb and highly recommend going this route.
-It’s nice to have a washer/dryer when snowboarding as everything gets wet and disgusting so quickly.
-We also had a huge group so this was great to have everyone under the same roof.
+It’s nice to have a washer/dryer when snowboarding as everything gets wet quickly.
+Since we had a huge group, this was great to have everyone under the same roof.
 We were right on Park Avenue which was walking distance to a great grocery store, liquor store as well as Main Street.
 We were also just a 2 minute walk to the lifts which was fantastic!

 Snowboarded!
 Duh.
 Well let’s be honest here I didn’t do much of it since I’m terrible.
 Thanks to Park City Ski for helping me out with ski lifts for this trip.
 Their ski passes will give you access to Park City and Canyons.
 I only made it to Park City, Canyons was definitely for the better rider if.
 You can stay on the Canyons side and it’s got tons of great runs.
 But to go from Park City side to Canyons was going to be a bit of a haul for this terrible rider.